 This enables USM Anywhere to find the logs automatically without your needing to create a scheduled job.

 Important: Only the Microsoft II 8.0+ plugin allows USM Anywhere to match the logs automatically.
 For this reason, if you need to use the Microsoft II (pre-8.0) plugin, you must schedule a job manually.
-For instructions, see Creating a New CloudWatch Collection Job.
+For instructions, see Collecting Amazon CloudWatch Logs.

 - Wait for events to appear in the Events page.